 In 2001, we announced our first restructuring plan.
 As the downturn continued, and excess capacity in higher-cost geographies remained, we announced additional restructuring plans through to 2006.
 The restructuring plans are focused on consolidating facilities, thereby improving capacity utilization while increasing production in lower-cost geographies and accelerating margin expansion.
-Our capacity utilization was approximately 60% in the first quarter of 2006.
-When all of the planned restructuring actions are completed, we expect to have more capabilities and a significant portion of our global manufacturing network in lower-cost regions.
-As a result of our past and current restructuring efforts, approximately 85% of our employees as of March 31, 2006 were in lower-cost geographies, up from approximately 60% at the end of 2002.
+Our capacity utilization was approximately 65% in the second quarter of 2006.
+As a result of our restructuring actions, we have more of our capabilities and a significant portion of our global manufacturing network in lower-cost regions.
+Approximately 85% of our employees as of June 30, 2006 were in lower-cost geographies, up from approximately 60% at the end of 2002.

 Although our 2005 revenue decreased from 2004, we increased our operating margins and further diversified our customer base by increasing our penetration into markets beyond traditional telecommunications and computing markets.
-Our focus for 2006 is to complete our restructuring actions and align our capacity, improve our operating margins, increase our business in market sectors such as aerospace and defense, automotive, consumer and industrial, and maintain our strong customer focus by further expanding our electronic product solutions offerings to bring about even greater competitive advantage for our customers.
+Our focus for 2006 is to complete our restructuring actions and align our capacity, improve our operating margins, increase our business in the aerospace and defense, automotive, consumer and industrial end markets, and maintain our strong customer focus by further expanding our electronic product solutions offerings to bring about even greater competitive advantage for our customers.
 In support of these goals, we will:

-- continue to implement Lean and Six Sigma principles to enhance efficiencies and improve operating margins; - restructure the remaining underutilized facilities by the end of 2006; - divest unprofitable and non-strategic activities; - consider the acquisition of companies which will allow us to grow in diversified markets or expand our capabilities; - continue to offer innovative technology solutions; and - further grow our culture of innovation, agility, responsiveness and leadership.
+- continue to implement Lean and Six Sigma principles to enhance efficiencies and improve operating margins; - restructure the remaining underutilized facilities by the end of 2006; - divest unprofitable and non-strategic activities; - consider acquisitions which will allow us to grow in diversified markets or expand our capabilities; - continue to offer innovative technology solutions; and - further grow our culture of innovation, agility, responsiveness and leadership.

-Summary of 1Q 2006
+Summary of 2Q 2006